The Best Board Games For Kids (Most Comprehensive List)

 Pandemic is one of the most popular and the best cooperative board game in years.
-It utilizes a set of having four diseases spread out in the world.
-A team of health practitioners in different fields is here to discover vaccines and develop medicines before the whole humanity is infected.
-Cooperation among players will be developed as they need to work as one with their own chosen character’s strength.
+Four unique diseases have went global!
+You are part of a team of health practitioners here to discover vaccines and develop medicines before the whole humanity is infected.
+Players develop corporative skills as they work with each other to save the world.

 As a team, they must plan for a smart tactic that will eliminate the deadly diseases.
-However, the difficulty comes in when an epidemic card is chosen from the deck, this will spread and might eradicate their efforts in treating the previous epidemic.
+However, the difficulty comes in when an epidemic card is chosen from the deck.
+An epic card might eradicate the players’ efforts in treating the previous epidemic.
 The players will lose if they ran out of cards before treating 4 infectious diseases.
 This is a team game and they will win or lose.
 It is best played with kids’ ages 13 years and up developing their thinking and strategic skills.

 Stonemaier Games’ Charterstone

 Charterstone is the first legacy-style game made by Stonemaier Games.
 It is an evolving worker-placement board game which tells a story through twelve interconnected games.
 Its green board setting with floating island and bright-eyed, bubble-headed characters are great on the eyes.
 Players take a turn to move the workers across the board in order to gather resources and construct a village.
 In due time, these players will gain new abilities and will affect the victory points they get.